Writing community slang, phrases and acronyms

 - Survival kit: Anything that gets you through the writing process or helps you write.
 Hot chocolate, coloured pens, notepads, candles, comfy hoodies, pyjamas…

 - WIP: Work in progress.
+Used to describe an author’s manuscript as they draft it.

 - Write-a-thon: An organised writing marathon.
 Writers write as much as they can in a given time frame, say over twenty-four hours or a week.